-Mom was right -a bowl of yoghurt a day keeps the gynae away.
+Mom was right -a bowl of yogurt a day keeps the gynae away.
 Not only does this magic potion help cure the largely prevalent yeast infections, it also keeps your gut healthy and clean.
-It’s no secret that yoghurt is loaded with healthy bacteria, or live cultures also known as probiotics - these live cultures help maintain your vagina’s slightly-acidic pH levels.
-As an added benefit, you can pick a yoghurt that is calorie-free!
+It’s no secret that yogurt is loaded with healthy bacteria, or live cultures also known as probiotics - these live cultures help maintain your vagina’s slightly-acidic pH levels.
+As an added benefit, you can pick a yogurt that is calorie-free!
 Throw in some fresh fruits and nuts for a healthy breakfast.

 Gynecologists world over recommend going to bed without any and all undergarments.
 And you thought that was applicable only for your pokey bra?
 Freedom must be whole, we say!

 Yes, tampons and condoms leave some residue behind inside the vaginal cavity.
 That does not, however, mean that we take it upon ourselves to clean our vessel.
 What most of us ought to know is: our vagina functions like a boss.
 With the monthly cycle and normal discharge, any and all residue is also flushed out.
 So, go ahead, let your period and protection choices be devoid of worries - you can leave the rest to the “V-dawg”!

 5. Steer clear of soaps and perfumed body washes